Memorable Personal Experience with Mackwoods Labookellie Tea Estate

 Mackwoods Labookellie Tea Estate in Nuwara Eliya is one of the most mysterious, awe-inspiring landscapes I’ve ever seen.

-It’s surrounded by swirling rows of plantation, the lush green hillsides all around striated by tea bushes with colourful dots here and there – the tea pickers of Plantation.
+It’s surrounded by swirling rows of plantations, the lush green hillsides all around striated by tea bushes with colourful dots here and there – the tea pickers of Plantation.
 Mackwoods Labookellie Tea Centre, situated approximately 1500 meters above sea level.

 This Tea Centre has been expanded and refurbished to give its many visitors & customers better service in a more comfortable setting.
 I am pretty sure, they have a very good team to maintain the Brand of Mackwood as they have invested a lot of things to experience the Mackwood Brand.
-I am pretty sure, if somebody comes to this Tea Centre, they never buy any other Brand other than Mackwwod Brand :-).
+I am pretty sure, if somebody comes to this Tea Centre, they never buy any other Brand other than Mackwood Brand :-).

 Today, Mackwoods manages 27,000 acres of plantations.

-Most of Tea Plantation factories offer guided visits, which include walks through the tea fields, tours of the factories themselves and, of course, complimentary tea tastings.
+Most Tea Plantation factories offer guided visits, which include walks through the tea fields, tours of the factories themselves and, of course, complimentary tea tastings.
 Macwoods also provides factory guided visit and do not hesitate to ask if you are interested.

-If you are budget traveller, You can take on a local bus from Nuwara Eliya bus station in the centre of Nuwara Eliya town.
-There is a bus stand with a ‘Labookellie’ sign above it and a small shuttle bus takes you there.
+If you are a budget traveller, You can take on a local bus from Nuwara Eliya town.
+There is a bus station with a ‘Labookellie’ sign and a small shuttle bus takes you there.
 Buses are pretty regular and cost us about 0.25 USD each way.

 Just tell the conductor where you want to get down and he will tell you when to get off the bus.

 For everybody, this entire tea factory tour is totally FREE.